awilli70/n-queens-vis/README.md

 # n-queens-vis
 N Queens Visualizer for Comp105

-Uses continuation passing style to solve the n-queens problem - has additional features for visual feedback.
+Uses continuation passing style to solve the n-queens problem.

+### Features:

+* Can take any input size from 1-9 (more than enough for educational purposes)
+* Allows users to step through recursive calls and failure continuations
+* Faithful rendition of original uscheme solution (in console, can use N-queens in the same way as uscheme)

 ### Compromises: